anakhleh/fEMR-Unix-Philosophy-DB-PoC/README.md

 #Dev/Usage Info
 camelCase must be used for everything.
 All microservice ports run on ports starting at 9000 for the db

+#Usage
+Assuming you are in project folder:
+`git update-index --assume-unchanged ./daoServices/subjectDaoService/dev-db.sqlite3`